Bono, Arkansas: Education

 Bono residents are served by the Westside Consolidated School District.
 The district opened in 1966 after the Bono School District merged into it.
 Its high school is Westside High School.

 Climate

-Climate is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
+The climate is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 The Köppen Climate Classification sub-type for this climate is "Cfa" (Humid Subtropical Climate).